-KEY INFORMATION -SARASIN CLIMATE ACTIVE ENDOWMENTS
+KEY INFORMATION -SARASIN CLIMATE ACTIVE ENDOWMENTS STRATEGY

-Sarasin Climate Active is available as a multi-asset or single-asset portfolio, designed for charity investors who are seeking attractive and sustainable investment returns by investing in a way that is aligned with the Paris Climate Accord, keeping temperature increases below 1.5°C, while also pushing companies to align with the Paris goals.
+The Sarasin Climate Active Strategy is available as a multi-asset or single-asset portfolio, designed for charity investors who are seeking attractive and sustainable investment returns while investing in a way that is aligned with the Paris Climate Accord, keeping temperature increases well below 2°C, and ideally 1.5°C, above pre-industrial levels.
+The fund focuses on active engagement to promote alignment with the Paris goals.

-INVESTMENT GOALS
+GOALS

 To achieve long-term capital and income growth.
 This is defined as being a total return target of inflation (CPI) +4.0% per annum over the longer term (7-10 years).
-To produce a consistent stream of income: the fund can make use of an 'income reserve' account to smooth income payments to unit holders.
-Income is expected to grow consistently over the longer term, but not necessarily every single year.

-The fund will seek to outperform a bespoke, indexbased benchmark.
+The fund will seek to outperform a bespoke, indexbased benchmark and peer group (ARC Steady Growth).